csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 ### connecting dnns with rule-based models

+- oblique decision tree - splits are allowed to be weighted linear combinations
 - [Distilling a Neural Network Into a Soft Decision Tree](https://arxiv.org/pdf/1711.09784.pdf) (frosst & hinton 2017) - distills DNN into DNN-like tree which uses sigmoid neuron decides which path to follow
   - training on distilled DNN predictions outperforms training on original labels
   - to make the decision closer to a hard cut, can multiply by a large scalar before applying sigmoid